-The parking meter’s piece turned into damaged off from Patrick Farrow’s sculpture “The Leash” in Depot Park.
+The parking meter’s piece was damaged by Patrick Farrow’s sculpture “The Leash” in Depot Park.
 City officers positioned it down to “horsing around” rather than an attempt to harm.
-It became not the primary time the statue changed into broken, nor even the first time because I’ve been writing this column that our town’s public artwork has been defaced — purposefully or in any other case.
-I consider one of the works of art getting tagged — though if I wrote about it, our information is being coy — and greater famously, a nearby young people painted an eyepatch on the Vietnam memorial.
+It was not the first time the statue was broken, nor even the first time I’ve been writing this column that our town’s public artwork has been defaced — purposefully or in any other case.
+I consider one of the works of art getting tagged — though if I wrote about it, our information would be coy — and, more famously, a nearby young person painted an eyepatch on the Vietnam Memorial.

-The latter took some attempt to repair because of the porous nature of marble — through the sculptor doing the upkeep instructed me a special coating carried out ahead of any vandalism can make getting the paint off simpler.
+The latter took some effort to repair because of the marble’s porous nature.
+The sculptor doing the upkeep instructed me that a special coating carried out ahead of any vandalism can make getting the paint off simpler.
 We’ve added numerous marble sculptures to the downtown, with more to come.
 Are they included?

 Then there’s the historic rail automobile.

-Vermont Railway restored it and parked it on the Vermont Farmers Food Center in 2013.
-It turned into alleged to be housed in a few kinds of the enclosure.
+Vermont Railway restored it and parked it at the Vermont Farmers Food Center in 2013.
+It is alleged to have been housed in several kinds of enclosures.

 That by no means came about.

-It suffered from the factors and neighborhood youths breaking in and using it as a hideout — at the least two damage-ins were said final yr.
+It suffered from neighborhood youths breaking in and using it as a hideout — at least two damage-ins were said to have occurred in the final year.

 At the April 15 Board of Aldermen assembly, Mayor David Allaire said paintings on the enclosure had begun.

-At 7 p.M.
-Monday, the Board of Aldermen will meet.
-The schedule consists of the treasurer’s file for May, office work for multiple public works initiatives, and a pair of government classes regarding exertions family members agreements.
-At 5:30 p.M.
+At 7 p.m. on Monday, the Board of Aldermen will meet.
+The schedule consists of the treasurer’s file for May, office work for multiple public works initiatives, and a pair of government classes regarding exertions and family members’ agreements.
+At 5:30 p.m.
 Tuesday, the Board of Civil Authority is scheduled to have an organizational assembly preparing for tax appeals.
-Wednesday, the Development Review Board meets at 6 p.M.
-To look at an application to put a mobile domestic on a Stratton Road assets.
-At 10 a.M.
-Friday, ribbon cutting for phase 5 of the Creek Path is scheduled in Meadow Street Park.
+Wednesday, the Development Review Board meets at 6 p.m.
+To look at an application to put a mobile domestic on Stratton Road assets.
+At 10 a.m. on Friday, the ribbon cutting for phase 5 of the Creek Path is scheduled in Meadow Street Park.